J. Sterling Morton High School West: Academics

 Morton West's class of 2008 had an average composite ACT score of 17.8.
 77.6% of the senior class graduated.
 Morton West did not make Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Neither the school overall, nor two of its three student subgroups met expectations in reading or mathematics.
 The school is listed as being in its fifth year of academic watch.

 Athletics

 Since the 1985–1986 school year, Morton West and Morton East have operated a unified athletics program, recognized by the Illinois High School Association (IHSA) as Berwyn-Cicero (Morton).
-Teams are stylized as the Mustangs, with school colors of maroon and green.
+Teams are stylized as the Mustangs, with school colors of maroon and cream.
 From 1958—85, Morton West had its own athletic program.
 Teams were stylized as the Falcons, and school colors were green and white.